 Ghost Town was, like, crazy.
 Music blaring and you got this DJ and this rapper running off of two records on the turntables, just running these bitches back.
 And a mixer off of the Showboys’ “Drag Rap” song.
 And just looping this shit, just looping it, ya heard me?
 Found instrumental, looping it, and this dude grabbing the mic and he hadn’t much to say, but what he did have to say was going to have you on the edge of your toes.

 The sound was infectious, and rappers across the city — including DJ Jimi in the area near the Magnolia public housing development — began cutting their own takes on it.
 Bounce music, as it was known, would be the formative style for generations of local hip-hop artists, including Big Freedia and rap icon Lil Wayne, who grew up near Ghost Town.
 In the 2010s bounce itself entered the mainstream, with megastars Beyoncé and Drake recording hits with the Triggerman beat.

 Over the years, the original red cassette tape of “Wha Dey At” by TT Tucker and DJ Irv became known as “the red tape,” a prize coveted by collectors.
 Sadly, while the inventors of bounce are still revered by hip hop aficionados, their success was short lived.
-Phillips was killed by gunfire in 1993, and Tucker has been in and out of jail for over two decades.
+Phillips was incarcerated shortly after “Wha Dey At” took off, and was shot and killed in 2001.
+Tucker, born Kevin Ventry, has been in and out of jail for over two decades.

 Trailer for the bounce documentary "Ya Heard Me."